Maedang/Project2_Team3/README.md

 );
   ```

   After creating the table, we imported the csv file of our clean_api_data using the management tool.
 From the 58,099 movies we extracted from Kaggle when we began the ETL process, 10,774 movies made the cut into the database with clean API data.
-From there we were able to conduct a handful of SQL queries that may provide interesting points for further analysis in future projects:
+From there we were able to conduct a handful of SQL queries that may provide interesting points for further analysis in future projects:</br>

   ```SQL
   -- Query title, box_office, country from only US showing movies and sort by descending order of box_office